LOCATION FILE

 Overview

-Dr. Naomi Park chose the location for reasons she will explain if asked: Guardian patrols in sub-level 4 are understaffed by 40%, the building inspectors accept bribes, and the corridor already housed seventeen unlicensed medical practices before she arrived.
-Another small clinic with opaque windows attracts no attention.
-The Collective's standing seizure orders, Cardinal Silva's Assessor raids, and Brother Cain's Purifier target list all agree the clinic should not exist.
+chose the location for reasons she will explain if asked: Guardian patrols in sub-level 4 are understaffed by 40%, the building inspectors accept bribes, and the corridor already housed seventeen unlicensed medical practices before she arrived.
+Another small clinic with opaque windows attracts no attention. 's standing seizure orders, Cardinal Silva's Assessor raids, and 's Purifier target list all agree the clinic should not exist.
 The clinic's seven successfully integrated patients โ€” zero psychotic breaks, five years running โ€” suggest a different conclusion.

 The disagreement has not been resolved.
 Both sides continue operating.